 This federal-aid program funds protective device installation and hazard elimination at railroad/highway grade crossings on public roads.
 Federal-aid HSIP funding finances up to 100 percent of the cost of these projects.
-In accordance with Section 130 of the 1973 Federal-aid Highway Act, KDOT has established a state rail crossing inventory and formula to prioritize all 6,200 at-grade public crossings in Kansas.
+In accordance with Section 130 of the 1973 Federal-aid Highway Act, KDOT has established a state rail crossing inventory and formula to prioritize all 5,026 active atgrade public crossings in Kansas.